Glossary

 Operating Expense

-Costs associated with operation of a business, e.g., cost of goods sold (COGS), selling, general and administrative expense (SG&A).
+Costs incurred in the normal course of running a business, including cost of goods sold (COGS) and selling, general, and administrative (SG&A) expenses.

 Order to Cash (OTC or O2C)